Skip to main content

 You can also create and save segments based on these custom fields, to facilitate the search and overview of articles.

 Once you have created custom fields specifically for campaigns, these will now show up every time you create or edit your campaign details.
+You can also assign a custom field to a bunch of campaigns in bulk.
+Read more here.

 • Budget: The budget that has been assigned to the campaign